invoiceninja/invoiceninja/docs/update.rst

 ..
 Note:: We recommend backing up your database before updating the app.

 To update the app you just need to copy over the latest code.
-The app tracks the current version in a file called ``version.txt``, if it notices a change it loads ``/update`` to run the database migrations.
+The app tracks the current version in a file called version.txt, if it notices a change it loads ``/update`` to run the database migrations.

 If the auto-update fails you can manually run the update with the following commands.
 Once completed add ``?clear_cache=true`` to the end of the URL to clear the application cache.